chloekeggen/gwas-project/README.md

 ## Installation

-To install the package, access via GitHub link and install cyvcf2 prior to installing package:
+To install the package, access via GitHub link and install pyvcf prior to installing package:

 ```
 git clone https://github.com/chloekeggen/gwas-project.git
 cd gwas-project
-pip install cyvcf2
+conda install -c bioconda pyvcf
 python setup.py install
 ```
-Else, you may download and run Full_Gwas_Implementation.py.
-You will be asked to provide file paths for phenotype and genotype file, as well as for output Manhattan plot
-#### Example Input Format
-    Enter the path to the phenotype file: ~/public/lab3/lab3_gwas.phen Enter the path to the genotype file: ~/public/lab3/lab3_gwas.vcf.gz Enter the path for saving the Manhattan plot: ~/manhattan_plot.png

 ## Usage

 After installing the package, you can use gwas-tools-cli.py to perform GWAS on your data.